 We are proud to partner with the SHOPS AT YALE, a unique collection of more than 65 local boutiques, national brands, cafes, restaurants & attractions with convenient parking in historic downtown New Haven.

 New Haven, Connecticut is conveniently located at the intersection of I-91 and I-95.
 It's a very walkable city, and we recommend that you drive to park in one location, then explore the Festival on foot.
-The best parking option is the Temple Street Garage (1 Temple Street, New Haven).
-Special parking discounts are available for Festival visitors.
+The best parking options are Temple Street Garage (1 Temple Street) and Crown Street Garage (213 Crown Street)

-New Haven is on Amtrak's Northeast Corridor, with the Northeast Regional and Acela Express trains providing regular service to Boston, Providence, New York City, Philadelphia, Washington DC, and points in between.
+• Amtrak's Northeast Corridor includes New Haven, with the Northeast Regional and Acela Express trains providing regular service to Boston, Providence, New York City, Philadelphia, Washington DC, and points in between.

 Whether you're car-free or just looking to take a car-free trip, you can find resources at goNewHavengo to plan your sustainable trip.

 New Haven is famous for its fabulous food, in fact, Expedia named New Haven one of America's Top Foodie Cities.
 Whether you're looking for casual dining at our world-renowned pizzerias, or fine dining at boutique specialty restaurants, you'll find it all within easy walking distance of the Festival.

 Many restaurants around town are part of the Shops At Yale, which offers a five star eating, sleeping and dining experience throughout New Haven.